carpentries-incubator/pymarc_basics/_episodes/03-Parsing a MARC file.md

 # List of PyMARC methods associated with a record object

 The pymarc record object has more useful data "shortcuts" that we won't go into the specifics of, but are useful to know.
-These are all prebuilt methods that get you to key data in a record, assuming (a) its been entered in the record and (b) its been entered in a way the library developers expected.
+These are all pre-built methods that get you to key data in a record, assuming (a) its been entered in the record and (b) its been entered in a way the pymarc developers expected to find it.

 ```Python
 record.author()